 - a.
 In these specifications, those values with % units are the specifications, while those with decibel units, in parentheses, are conversions from the percentage units to decibels for reader convenience. - b.
 The accuracy specification applies when EVM is less than 1% and no boost applies for the reference signal. - c.
 Overall EVM and Data EVM using 3GPP standard-defined calculation.
-Phase Noise Optimization set to Best Close-in (<20 kHz). - d.
-Requires Option B25 or B40 (IF bandwidth above 10 MHz) - e.
-Phase Noise optimization mode is set to Best Close-in (<50 kHz). - f.
+Phase Noise Optimization set to Best Close-in (<140 kHz). - d.
+Requires Option B25 or B40 (IF bandwidth above 10 MHz).

+e.
 The accuracy specification applies when the EVM to be measured is well above the measurement floor.
 When the EVM does not greatly exceed the floor, the errors due to the floor add to the accuracy errors.
 The errors due to the floor are noise-like and add incoherently with the UUT EVM.
 The errors depend on the EVM of the UUT and the floor as follows:

-error = [sqrt(EVMUUT2 + EVMsa2)] -EVMUUT

-where EVMUUT is the EVM of the UUT in percent, and EVMsa is the EVM floor of the analyzer in percent.
+error = [sqrt(EVMUUT2 + EVMsa2)] - EVMUUT where EVMUUT is the EVM of the UUT in percent, and EVMsa is the EVM floor of the analyzer in percent.

-- g. $tfa = transmitter frequency \times frequency reference accuracy.$ - h.
-The accuracy specification applies when EVM is less than 1% and no boost applies for resource elements
+- f. $tfa = transmitter frequency \times frequency reference accuracy.$ - g.
+The accuracy specification applies when EVM is less than 1% and no boost applies for resource elements.